-- NSW Public Works Advisory finalised the concept and scoping works prior to the start of a formal tendering processes.
+- NSW Public Works Advisory finalised the concept and scoping works prior to the start of the formal tendering process.

-- UMWELT commenced biodiversity assessments in adjoining areas.
+- Umwelt (Australia) Pty Limited commenced biodiversity assessments in adjoining areas.

-- Lantern Heritage commenced the Aboriginal cultural heritage assessment in adjoining areas.
+- Lantern Heritage Pty Ltd commenced the Aboriginal cultural heritage assessment in adjoining areas.

 - NSW Public Works Advisory commenced work on pre-planning and scoping requirements.